As the long summer holidays approach, there’s a potential hiccup you might want to avoid as a parent.

 Please note that the DCEM does not replace a passport.
 For each trip abroad, any young person aged 0-18 must be in possession of both a passport and their DCEM.

-If you are short on time and would prefer us to handle it for you, simply book a free 15 minute conversation with Diana, our relocation specialist, by clicking here.
+If you are short on time and would prefer us to handle it for you, simply send our administration team an email by clicking here.

 French Connections HCB Team